 Beyond regulating data protection issues, the PDPC also undertakes public and sector-specific educational and outreach activities to help organisations adopt good data protection practices and to help individuals to better understand how they may protect their own personal data from misuse.

-In addition, the PDPC oversees the development and operation of the Do Not Call (DNC) registry, to ensure a secure, convenient and reliable system for both organisations and individuals.
+In addition, the PDPC oversees the development and operation of the Do Not Call (DNC) Registry, to ensure that individuals receive only telemarketing messages they want, and to help organisations boost customer relations by increasing consumer confidence and trust.